gasangw/NestJS-Interview-Questions-And-Answers/README.md

     **[⬆ Back to Top](#table-of-contents)**

 22. ### How can you handle asynchronous operations in NestJS, and what is the role of the Promise object?
-     NestJS supports asynchronous operations through the use of the async and await keywords.
+     NestJS supports asynchronous operations through the use of the `async` and `await` keywords.
 When a function returns a Promise, it can be awaited, allowing non-blocking execution.
 The Promise object represents a value that may be available now, or in the future, or never.

+     ```javascript
+      import { Injectable } from '@nestjs/common';

+      @Injectable()
+      export class AppService {
+        async getHello(): Promise<string> {
+          const result = await someAsyncOperation();
+          return `Hello ${result}`;
+        }
+      }

+     ```
+    In this example, `getHello()` is an asynchronous method that returns a Promise.
+The await keyword is used to pause the execution of the function until someAsyncOperation() completes and the Promise is resolved.

+    Promises are useful for handling single asynchronous operations.
+If you need to handle a stream of asynchronous values, you might want to use Observables instead, which are provided by the RxJS library and are also integrated into NestJS.

 23. ### Explain the purpose of the @InjectRepository() decorator in NestJS.